-The Company's target customers comprise both service providers and enterprises.
-Customers and prospective customers in the service provider space are traditional and emerging communications service providers, including long-distance carriers, local exchange carriers, Internet service providers, wireless operators, cable operators, international telephone companies and carriers that provide services to other carriers.
-Target enterprise customers include financial institutions, retailers, state and local governments, and other multinational corporations.
-The Company collaborates with its customers to identify and develop new advanced services and applications that can help to reduce costs, improve productivity and generate new revenue.
+The Company's target customers comprise both service providers and enterprises utilizing both direct and indirect sales channels.
+Customers and prospective customers in the service provider space are traditional and emerging communications providers, including long distance carriers, local exchange carriers, Internet service providers, wireless operators, cable operators, international telephone companies and carriers that provide services to other carriers.
+Enterprise customers and target enterprise customers include financial institutions, retailers, state and local governments, and other multinational corporations.
+The Company collaborates with its customers to identify and develop new, advanced services and applications that can help to reduce costs, improve productivity and generate new revenue.